-Parents have a legal duty to financially contribute to the upbringing of their child.
-Maintenance can be arranged directly with your child’s other parent, through the Child Maintenance Service or the Scottish courts.
+Parents have a legal duty to financially support their child.
+Maintenance can be arranged directly with the parent who pays, through the Child Maintenance Service or the Scottish courts.

-After you apply, the Child Maintenance Service should contact HM Revenue & Customs to find out the other parent’s income.
+After you apply for child maintenance the Child Maintenance Service will contact HM Revenue & Customs to find out the other parent’s income.

 You have three different options to choose from when it comes to arranging child maintenance.

-The parent who doesn’t have the main day-to-day care of their children may have to pay money to the parent looking after the children.
+The parent who doesn’t have the main day-to-day care of their children may have to make payments to the parent looking after the children.
 This is known as child maintenance.

-Child maintenance is financial support towards your child’s everyday living costs from the parent they do not live with.
+Child maintenance is money towards your child’s everyday living costs from the parent they do not live with.
 This information is to help you decide what arrangement for child maintenance payments is best for you.

 Shared care is where a child stays overnight with the parent who pays maintenance.
 This affects the amount of child maintenance the Child Maintenance Service calculates is payable to you.